olivrw/LP-robust-conformal/README.md

 ## Experiments

-We conduct experiments on two datasets:
+We conduct experiments on 3 classification datasets:

 ### ImageNet
 Located in the `imgnet/` folder:
-- `imgnet_exp.py`:  ImageNet experiments under data-space distribution shift
-- `imgnet_score_exp.py`: ImageNet experiments under score-space distribution shift The trained predictor we use is the torch pretrained ResNet152 model
+- `imgnet_exp.py`:  ImageNet experiments under data-space distribution shift The trained predictor we use is the torch pretrained ResNet152 model

 ### MNIST
 Located in the `mnist/` folder:
 - `mnist_exp.py`:  MNIST experiments under data-space distribution shift
-- `mnist_score_exp.py`: MNIST experiments under score-space distribution shift The trained predictor we use is a simple ResNet trained using:
-- `train_mnist.py`: ImageNet experiments under score-space distribution shift
+- `train_mnist.py`: Training script for a simple NN

 ### iWildCam
 Located in the `wilds/` folder: